nuroflux™

 Hayley Saddington, Entrepreneurship & Commercialisation

 Professor Craig Anderson, Neurologist & Director of Global Brain Health at The George Institute for Global Health.
-Vice President of the World Stroke Organisation. h-index: 123
+President-elect of the World Stroke Organisation. h-index: 123

 Associate Professor Candice Delcourt, Senior Research Fellow & Head of the Neurology Program at The George Institute for Global Health. h-index: 36